Tygs/0bin/README.rst

     pip install zerobin
     zerobin

-For now, 0bin targets Python 2.7 only.
-Python 3 supports is planned.
+0bin runs on Python 2.7 and Python 3.4.

 How it works
 =============